Scroll Down To View All

 HERE.

-Please keep in mind that this in NOT a forecast for any specific landfalls, just for the possible tropical formation.
+Please keep in mind that the Tropical forecast is NOT a forecast for any specific landfalls, just for the possible tropical formation.

 There is a LOT of chatter regarding a potential Super El Niño and the 2026 Hurricane Season.
 Looks like it will have a significant impact on the Texas weather scene.
 Here is a